-We know your pain.
-For games like these, it’s imperative that like-minded players find each other, organize, and fulfill Fractured’s potential for unparalleled fun together.
-Therefore, Meridian stands ready to do its part to create content for its members, allies, and even our enemies, should we ever have any.
+We know your pain, trust me.
+For games like these to succeed, it’s imperative that like-minded players find each other, organize, and fulfill Fractured’s potential for unparalleled fun together.
+Therefore, Meridian is mobilized to do its part to create in-game content for its members, its allies, and even its enemies.

-Second, Meridian strives to make its capital the most successful settlement possible.
+Second, Meridian strives to make its regions the most nuanced and successful on Syndesia.

-Military alliances must be carefully forged for mutual protection; trade agreements with wealthy commerce guilds must be negotiated for mutual prosperity; the services of mercenaries might need to be employed for additional security.
+We intend to bury our hands deep in Fractured’s sandbox to build an empire.
+Military alliances shall be established for mutual protection; trade agreements with viable partners must be negotiated for mutual prosperity; mercenary services may be employed for additional security.

-Meridian wishes to play host and facilitator for as many of these niche guilds as possible, doing its part to create a politically dynamic environment where groups of all sizes and purposes can succeed.
+Meridian intends to be both host and facilitator for as many of these niche entities and organizations as possible, doing our part to vigorously promote a politically-dynamic environment where all can succeed.

 What are Meridian’s rules?

 - Stay informed.
-Don’t be lazy - Meridian officers shouldn’t have to track down individual members and give them updates that are easily found on Discord and our website.
+Don’t be lazy – Meridian officials shouldn’t have to track down individual members to give them updates that are easily found on our Guilded server.

 - Maintain a healthy sense of humor.
-Life’s hard and Fractured, like all games, is meant to be an escape from your daily troubles.
-In this community, the ability to be silly and take/give jokes is vital.
+Life is hard and Fractured, like all games, is meant to be an escape from your daily troubles.
+In this community, the ability to be a bit silly and make/receive jokes is vital.

 - Get involved.
-We don’t (and refuse to) have a hard quota for event participation and we don’t expect you to live in a Discord voice channel.
-But Meridian is a guild and a guild is, foremost, a community.
-Don’t be a stranger.
-Members who don’t engage at all and simply take up space in the roster will be removed.
+We don’t (and refuse) to have a hard quota for participation and we don’t expect you to live in-game or on Guilded.
+But Meridian is a community: don’t be a stranger.
+Members who don’t engage at all and simply take up space in our server and towns will be removed.

 - Show common courtesy.
-Going on vacation for three weeks?
+Going on an extended vacation?
 Give us a heads up.
-Taking a much-deserved break from the game?
-Let us know.
-Don’t be inconsiderate - it takes all of 30 seconds to fire up your mobile Discord app and notify a Meridian officer of your absence or resignation.
+Taking a much-deserved break from Fractured?
+Give us a shout.
+Don’t be inconsiderate – it takes all of 30 seconds to fire up your mobile Guilded app and notify a Meridian officer of your absence or departure.

 - Respect the chain of command.
-In Fractured, there are dire consequences for a town in chaos.
+In Fractured, there are dire consequences for a community in chaos.
 The chain of command is essential for structure and long-term success.
+Obey accordingly.

 How does Meridian’s government work?

-Furthermore, each Meridian settlement is commanded by a Governor, who represents the King.
-Due to the scope of Fractured's geography and the logistical challenges that follow, Governors report directly to the Hand of the Crown but possess considerable discretion in managing their settlements.
+Additionally, each Meridian territory and its capital city is commanded by a Governor, the regional chief executive who represents the King.
+Due to the scope of Fractured's geography and the logistical challenges that follow, Governors report directly to the Hand of the Crown but possess considerable discretion to manage their regions.

 Nope.
 Thanks, but no thanks!